What is the Iowa Youth Institute?

-At this exciting day-long event, participating high school students will have the following opportunities:
+At this exciting event, participating high school students will have the following opportunities:

-Scholarship – students that complete the paper and attend the day long event automatically receive a $500 scholarship to Iowa State University in any of the career paths listed below.
+Scholarship – students that complete the paper and attend the day-long event automatically receive a $1,000 scholarship to Iowa State University in any of the career paths listed below.
 Students will receive a $1,000 scholarship for every year they participate!

 Global Youth Institute – If you are one of the top students at IYI, you have the opportunity to advance to the Global Youth Institute.
 This once in a lifetime experience allows you to interact with peers, like you, from across the nation.
-All Iowa students selected to participate also receive an additional $250 scholarship to Iowa State University.
+All Iowa students selected to participate also receive an additional $2,000 scholarship to Iowa State University!

 Paid Fellowships with USDA– Students that complete the program are eligible to apply for a United States Department of Agriculture Wallace Carver Fellowship through the USDA working in research facilities across the United States.

-International Internships - Students that are selected to move on to the Global Youth Institute are also eligible to apply for an internship with the World Food Prize Borlaug-Ruan International Internship program, which is an 8-week all expenses paid experience working with world-renowned scientists and policymakers at leading research centers around the globe.
-All students accepted to the program also receive an additional $3,000 scholarship to Iowa State University.
+International Internships - Students that are selected to move on to the Global Youth Institute are also eligible to apply for an internship with the World Food Prize Borlaug-Ruan International Internship program, which is an 8-week experience working with world-renowned scientists and policymakers at leading research centers around the globe.
+All students accepted to the program also receive an additional $6,000 scholarship to Iowa State University.

-STEM Approved - The Iowa Youth Institute was recently awarded the Governor’s STEM Council Seal of Approval, an endorsement that recognizes and supports Iowa education programs that both encourage interest and celebrate student achievements in science, technology, engineering, and mathematics.
+STEM Approved - In 2018, the Iowa Youth Institute was awarded the Governor’s STEM Council Seal of Approval, an endorsement that recognizes and supports Iowa education programs that both encourage interest and celebrate student achievements in science, technology, engineering, and mathematics.

-- Immediately contact the World Food Prize at firstname.lastname@example.org or call at 515-245-3702 to express your interest.
+- Immediately contact the World Food Prize at firstname.lastname@example.org to express your interest.

-- Student/s will then select a topic related to global food security and research the impact on a developing country, using the outlined paper instructions (click on link in right-hand sidebar).
+- Student/s will then select a topic related to global food security and research the impact on a specified country, using the outlined paper instructions.

-- Submit the student's registration using the link in the right-hand sidebar*
+- Submit the student's registration using this link.

-- Submit the teacher mentor's information in the the right-hand sidebar*
+- Submit the teacher mentor's information using this link.

 Is there a cost to attend?
-Lunch and program expenses at the Iowa Youth Institute are covered by the World Food Prize Foundation and Iowa State University for participating student delegates and their teacher mentors.
+When in-person, lunch and program expenses at the Iowa Youth Institute are covered by the World Food Prize Foundation and Iowa State University for participating student delegates and their teacher mentors.

 Is there transportation available?
-Student and teacher participants are responsible for their own transportation to and from the event at Iowa State University.
+When in-person, student and teacher participants are responsible for their own transportation to and from the event at Iowa State University.
 There are opportunities for schools that have never participated before to receive a transportation scholarship.
 Please contact email@example.com for more information.

-As of 2018, 64% of high schools across Iowa have actively participated in the day long event.
-At the 2018 Iowa Youth Institute 305 students from 1/3 of Iowa high schools attended and shared their most innovative ideas for solving our world's biggest challenges in food security.
-Below is a map of all of the schools that have participated in the past 7 years.
+As of 2021, 74% of high schools across Iowa have actively participated in the day-long event.
+At the 2021 Virtual Iowa Youth Institute, over 250 students from 1/3 of Iowa high schools attended and shared their most innovative ideas for solving our world's biggest challenges in food security.
+Below is a map of all of the schools that have participated in the past 10 years.